 When completing a sequence of tasks, a team may choose to complete the surfacing task (surface within the floating area) at any time.
-In this case (and only this case) a vehicle may breach the surface and then submerge again to complete the remaining tasks without risking the end to the run.
+A vehicle may breach the surface within the floating area and then submerge again to complete the remaining tasks without risk of ending the run.
 For a vehicle to continue after breaching, it must surface inside of, or touching the floating area.
 A breach outside of the floating area will end the run of that vehicle.
 If there are multiple vehicles underway (and underwater) this does not end their run.
 The remaining vehicles may continue their own autonomous mission and continue to score points for that run.
 If the breached vehicle cannot be removed safely without interfering with the remaining vehicle(s), it will be allowed to continue its run, but will not score any more points for that run.